-Study shows why underrepresented men should be included in binge eating researchOctober 26th, 2011 in Health /
+Study shows why underrepresented men should be included in binge eating researchOctober 26, 2011 in Medicine & Health / Health

 Binge eating is a disorder which affects both men and women, yet men remain underrepresented in research.
 A new study published in the International Journal of Eating Disorders has found that the medical impact of the disorder is just as damaging to men as it is to women, yet research has shown that the number of men seeking treatment is far lower than the estimated number of sufferers.

 "Binge eating is closely linked to obesity and excessive weight gain as well as the onset of hypertension, diabetes and psychiatric disorders such as depression," said lead author Dr Ruth R. Striegel from Wesleyan University, Connecticut.
 "However most of the evidence about the impact of binge eating is based on female samples, as the majority of studies into eating disorders recruit women."

 As so few studies have included men there is concern that men may be reluctant to seek treatment, or health care providers may be less likely detect a disorder in a male patient, because eating disorders are widely seen as female problems.
 Health services report that the number of men who receive treatment for binge eating is well below what would be expected based on estimates of prevalence.

 Dr Striegel's team used cross-sectional data from a sample of 21743 men and 24608 women who participated in a health risk self-assessment screening.
 The team analyzed any differences within the group for obesity, hypertension, dyslipidemia, diabetes, depression and work productivity impairment.

 The team found that out the 46351 people questioned 1630 men and 2754 women were found to binge eat, defined as experiencing at last one binge episode in the past month.
 The impact on clinical and mental health as a result of binge eating was found to be comparable between men and women.